 Here are some results on Fiverr for ‘kindle niche research.’

 So, it’s possible to think of a few general topic areas and get a freelancer to find the hot-selling niches for you.

 Then, once you have a hot niche, you can get a freelancer to write the ebook for you.
 Hiring a writer can be problematic, though.

 Anybody with an internet connection and a keyboard can call themselves a writer, and the quality and price to hire them vary enormously.

 You get what you pay for.
 Believe it or not, it is possible to get a freelancer to write a 5,000-word manuscript for about $30.
-It’s also quite possible that the product they deliver to you will be filled with plagiarised content, copied wholesale off the internet.
+It’s also quite possible that the product they deliver to you will be filled with plagiarised low content writing or, copied wholesale off the internet.

 Budget at least $0.05 per word, more if possible.
 The difference in quality will show.
 Once you have the final manuscript, use a service like copyscape.com to check for plagiarism.
 If the final product is to be sold on Amazon under your name, then you will be held responsible for any Copyright infringement.

 It’s quite acceptable to request a sample of writing from freelancers before hiring them.
 If the price for the project is good enough, then asking a writer to produce 200 words on a topic you choose, can help you weed out the wannabes.